 There are many reasons behind a valued employee unexpectedly giving notice.
 They could have a sudden personal issue, have been presented with an offer out of the blue or even have to leave the country!
-The reaction is most often frustration with a degree of panic about who is going to carry out the work?
+The reaction is most often frustration with a degree of panic about who is going to carry out the work.
 How are you going to ensure there is a handover in place, let alone a good handover?
 Will you have to pay more for a replacement?
 Is there suitable talent available in the current accounting employment market?
 All of these questions will be going through your mind and some!

 Not only is the pressure on to hire unexpectedly, but because the process may be rushed, the results can be less positive for your team and overall business in the future.
 The good news is there are options available whether you are currently in this situation or if you want to plan for such an occurrence in the future.

 If you’re presented with an unexpected resignation scenario then the first thing to do is to take a breath and consider what this change means to your current team.
 Most organisations believe (rightly or wrongly) that it is preferable to hire a direct permanent replacement.
 If that is your preference, there are a few options that may be available to you.
 Start with identifying what internal resources are available; perhaps there is already a suitably experienced candidate in the business or someone who you believe may have the potential to learn the role.
-The bonus is that they are familiar with the company and its processes that would definitely give them an advantage.
+The bonus is that they are familiar with the company and its processes which would definitely give them an advantage.
 Also, speak with your networks as there may be an excellent candidate who has recently become available.

 If you have exhausted these options and none of these solutions are available, the next step is to get an understanding of the current market by getting in touch with your specialist accounting recruitment partner.
 We’re constantly speaking with professionals across the full finance spectrum so can fill in any gaps around market pay (download a copy of our 2019/20 Sydney Accounting Salaries Report here), provide an insight into the current hiring time for that particular role and of course, advise who is currently available.